-4) Heat Source: Warm soil is more important than warm air, which is why I use hot water when mixing up the soil.
-My seed-starting shop is not heated, so I do use a small electric heater to keep the ambient air around 70 degrees during germination, but the main heat source for the soil is 100 watt bulbs placed under the trays.
+Warm soil is more important than warm air, which is why I use hot water when mixing up the soil.
+My seed-starting shop is not heated, so I do use a small electric heater to keep the ambient air around 70 degrees F during germination, but the main heat source for the soil is 100 watt bulbs placed under the trays.

 A heating pad placed under the flat would work also, but these lights were something I had on hand 14 years ago and they worked so well I never found the need to upgrade.
 The 100-watt bulbs put out quite a bit of directed heat and the seeds all germinate within 3 days.

-5) Watering/Misting: Seeds that are in the process of germinating do not need a lot of water!
-This is important because too much watering can lead to the damping off situation described above.
+Seeds that are in the process of germinating do not need a lot of water!
+This is important because too much watering can lead to a condition called damping off which is usually fatal.

 The plastic sheets that cover the flats should be enough to keep the cells moist until germination, but you should check the edges of the flats often, as this is what tends to dry out first.

 I tend to keep the peppers on the dry side and the tomatoes a bit more moist.
 When I do water them, it’s a very minimal gentle watering.
-I use a small coiled hose attached to my shop sink.
+I use a small watering spray wand attached to a hose which is attached to my shop sink.